cosmicCode42/Armings-Fellowship-MP1/README.md

 	- Potentially add more lore about the characters?
 - Friends of the Fellowship pages!
 	- Details of the assorted allies of the party.

+# Credit

+## Code

+Code not written by me and not covered below is attributed to proper sources in comments within the code.
+All other code is written by me.

+### HTML
+- Code for the navbar in the header of each page was copied from [the official Bootstrap documentation](https://getbootstrap.com/docs/4.6/components/navbar/) and edited heavily for my purposes.
+- Code for the stat bars was copied from [the official Bootstrap documentation](https://getbootstrap.com/docs/4.6/components/progress/) and edited for my purposes.

+### CSS
+Refer to style.css for attribution.

+## Media

+### Images
+- Most images are sourced from the hero image, which is a commissioned art piece for the characters in question.

+### Icons
+- Expand icon sourced from [Bootstrap Icons](https://icons.getbootstrap.com/icons/arrows-expand/).